-Mrs M has a Self-Invested Personal Pension ('SIPP') with Westerby Trustee Services Limited ('Westerby').
-Mrs M transferred monies from her existing pension into the SIPP, which was invested in holdings that haven't performed as well as hoped.
+Mr C has a Self-Invested Personal Pension ('SIPP') with Westerby Trustee Services Limited ('Westerby').
+Mr C transferred monies from existing pension arrangements into the SIPP and the transferred monies were then invested in holdings that haven't performed as well as hoped.